How Long Before Antibiotics Work For Pneumonia? | Quick Recovery Tips

 Symptoms may improve before the infection is fully cleared.

-Full course of antibiotics must be completed as prescribed.
+The full course of antibiotics should be completed as prescribed.

-Consult a doctor if symptoms worsen after starting treatment.
+Consult a doctor if symptoms worsen or do not improve after starting treatment.

 Individual response to antibiotics can vary significantly.